Hell in a Cell (2018): Storylines

 On August 26, Paige scheduled two triple threat tag team matches, with the winners facing each other to determine who would face The New Day (Kofi Kingston, Big E, and Xavier Woods) for the SmackDown Tag Team Championship at Hell in a Cell.
 Cesaro and Sheamus won the first triple threat match by defeating Luke Gallows and Karl Anderson and The Colóns (Primo and Epico) on the August 28 episode.
 Rusev and Aiden English won the second triple threat match by defeating The Usos (Jey Uso and Jimmy Uso) and Sanity's Eric Young and Killian Dain on the September 4 episode, thus setting up Cesaro and Sheamus vs. Rusev and English for the September 11 episode, which was won by Rusev and English.
 The match was then scheduled for the Kickoff pre-show.

 At SummerSlam, Ronda Rousey defeated Alexa Bliss to win the Raw Women's Championship.
 On the August 27 episode of Raw, Bliss announced that she would be invoking her championship rematch clause at Hell in a Cell.

 At Backlash, Jeff Hardy defeated Randy Orton to retain the United States Championship.
 At Extreme Rules, after Hardy lost the United States Championship to Shinsuke Nakamura, Orton attacked Hardy.
 Two days later on the July 17 episode of SmackDown, Hardy had a rematch with Nakamura, but it ended in a draw after Orton attacked Hardy.
-The following week, Orton explained his attacks on Hardy by stating that he felt disrespected by the WWE Universe and hated how they were supportive of superstars like Hardy.
+The following week, Orton explained his attacks on Hardy by stating that he felt disrespected by the fans and hated how they were supportive of wrestlers like Hardy.
 The next week, Orton launched a third attack on Hardy with assistance from Nakamura.
 Hardy invoked his rematch clause at SummerSlam, and would once again fail to regain the title.
 After the match, Orton came out while Hardy was incapacitated in the ring, only to turn back and walk away.
 On the following episode of SmackDown, Orton and Hardy had a match that ended in disqualification after Hardy low-blowed Orton.
 Hardy then proceeded to attack Orton all around the arena and eventually spread in the crowd area.
 Hardy then executed a "Swanton Bomb" on Orton off the balcony through a table.
 The following week, Hardy challenged Orton to a Hell in a Cell match at the namesake event, which Orton accepted.

 At SummerSlam, Charlotte Flair defeated Becky Lynch and defending champion Carmella in a triple threat match to capture the SmackDown Women's Championship.
 After the match, Lynch turned heel and attacked Flair.
 Over the following weeks, Lynch and Flair confronted and attacked each other.
 On the September 4 episode of SmackDown, a match between Lynch and Flair for the title was scheduled for Hell in a Cell.